 - Communities with a three (3) acknowledged the topic, included an implementation schedule, strategy, commitment, and a quantitative target.

-Use the dropdown in figure 1 to see which communities in the metro are either participating in one of these programs or have already included others in their comprehensive plan.
+Use the drop-down tool in figure 1 to see which communities in the metro are either participating in one of these programs or have already included others in their comprehensive plan.
 A handful of items inventoried do not follow the 1-3 convention because they were a level (GreenStep Cities) or a designation (SolSmart).

 Figure 1.
-Interactive tool shows a map series of communities in the Twin Cities Metropolitan Council’s jurisdiction that incorporate various climate, energy, or sustainability elements or participate in various climate, energy, or sustainability programs
+Interactive drop-down tool shows a map series of communities in the Twin Cities Metropolitan Council’s jurisdiction that incorporate various climate, energy, or sustainability elements or participate in various climate, energy, or sustainability programs

 GPI analyzed the Metropolitan Council’s inventory data and found that communities are increasingly active on solar; either through SolSmart designation or a solar requirement, with over half of communities including it.
 The Met Council provides a solar resource potential map for every community, which was likely a contributing factor during this most recent comprehensive planning process.